 Property valuations are used to calculate how much you pay in Council rates.
-Government legislation now requires councils to assess the value of all rateable properties every two years.
+Government legislation now requires councils to assess the value of all rateable properties annually.
 These values are then used in the setting of the rates.
-The valuations shown on your current rate notice are based on the value of your property as at 1 January 2016.
+The valuations shown on your current rate notice are based on the value of your property as at 1 January 2018.

 Council rates are based upon the Capital Improved Value of your property.
 This information is shown on the front of your rates notice and defined as follows:

 || The total value of the land plus building/s and other improvements.

 || The current value of a property's net annual rent i.e. gross annual rental less all outgoings - such as Land Tax, building insurance and maintenance costs etc., (but excluding Council rates).
 By Law, NAV must be at least 5 per cent of the CIV.

 The use of an * (asterisk) in the table indicates that the definitions are simplified and you need to refer to the Valuation of Land Act 1960 for complete definitions

 Council uses the Capital Improved Value to determine your rates.
 Capital Improved Value (CIV) is the market value of the land and improvements, ignoring the added value chattels, fixtures and fittings.